davepinch/pinchy.cc/content/camera-roll/2024/06/2024-06-19-japanese-knotweed-near-the-rocks.md

 ---
 title: "Japanese knotweed near the rocks"
 description: >-
-  Japanese knotweed is an invasive species.
+  Japanese knotweed (*Reynoutria japonica*) is an invasive species.
 Once you recognize the plant, you begin seeing them everywhere.
 license: CC BY-SA 4.0
 photograph of:
   - Skykomish River